Susiee03/cs61b/proj2/gitlet-design.md

 ## Algorithms
-* BFS - implemented in merge method, for traversing the commit graph, for finding the split point.
+* BFS - implemented in merge method, for traversing the commit graph to find the split point.

 ## Persistence
+* All command requires the file stages or new created object to be saved.